samuelthomas2774/nxapi-znca-api/docs/api.md

     /**
      * The Coral token.
      *
-     * This is the token sent in the `Authorization` header in the request.
-For requests that do not send a token,
+     * This is the token sent in the `Authorization` header in the request to the Coral API.
+For requests that do
-     * e.g. Account/Login and Account/GetToken, this should be null, but must be sent for all requests that do send
+     * not send a token, e.g. Account/Login and Account/GetToken, this should be null, but is required for all
-     * a token.
+     * requests that do send a token.
      */
     token: string | null;
     /**